 If you’ve ever considered raising your own queens, you’ve come to the right place.
 We’ve compiled everything you need to know about how to raise queens yourself.

-The next logical step for the serious beekeeper (in my opinion) is to understand and be able to raise your own queens.
+We think that the next logical step for the serious beekeeper is to understand and be able to raise your own queens.
 Raising queens can be as simple as doing a walk-away split and allowing the bees to raise their own queen, or as complicated as “breeding” as in instrumental insemination or using instrumentally inseminated queens to produce viable offspring.
-The techniques I am going to describe below are the ones that I have had personal experience with, both success and failure.
-These fall into the category of raising and not breeding.

 Why raise queens?